andrescrdn/Mixed-signal-FPGA-workshop/README.md

 How to probe the core_clk on ILA and verify that frequency of core_clk is 100 MHz?

 Answer: The frequency of the clock used for the ILA must be at least equal (ideally higher) than the frequency of the signals the ILA is monitoring.
-In this case, the clock of the ILA is the main_clockwhich is three times slower than core_clk.
+In this case, the clock of the ILA is the main_clock which is three times slower than core_clk.
 So, to verify that core clock is Ok, core_clock could be used as the reference clock for ILA.
-Alternatively, the PLL could have an extra output of 200 MHz for instance and use it for the ILA clock.
+Alternatively, the PLL could have an extra output, for instance of 200 MHz, and use it for the ILA clock.